Battle of Rathangan

 The Battle of Rathangan was a military engagement between the forces of the British Crown and the United Irishmen during the 1798 rebellion.

 On 24 May 1798 a group of rebels from the United Irishmen led by a Captain Doorley attacked the town of Rathangan, County Kildare, which was being defended by a small corps of yeomanry led by Captain James Spencer; the rebels held the town for four days.
-On 28 May 1798 two squadrons of the 7th Dragoon Guards were sent to re-capture the town.
-The commanding officer, Lieutenant-Colonel Stephen Mahon, took one squadron into the town while the other waited outside.
+On 28 May 1798 the Royal Cork City Militia and two squadrons of the 7th Dragoon Guards were sent to re-capture the town.
+The 7th DG's commanding officer, Lieutenant-Colonel Stephen Mahon, took one squadron into the town while the other waited outside.
 A pitched battle then took place with heavy losses on both sides.